 Point Washington State Forest

-Over 40 percent of South Walton’s land is protected, and the majority of that acreage is part of the Point Washington State Forest system.
+Suprisingly, more than 40 percent of South Walton’s land is protected, and the majority of that acreage is part of the Point Washington State Forest system.
 The 15,400-acre forest is home to ten natural communities, including sandhill, cypress swamps, basin swamps, wet flatwoods, and wet prairie.
 Listed species include Gopher Tortoise, Flatwoods Salamander, and White-Topped Pitcher Plants.
 The area is also home to the world’s largest population of Curtiss’ Sandgrass.
 Point Washington is widely used for off-road bicycling, birding, and hiking.
 Vehicular travel is permitted on public access graded sand roads.